 Notes on Masters world records

-All data was sourced from Wikipedia in mid-June 2021.
+All data was updated from Wikipedia in mid-June 2022.
 The aim is not to create a comprehensive set of records but to give readers an indication of what is possible.
 I will periodically update these when I can.

 It’s been a long time since I ran a parkrun.
 Some countries and areas have been reopening sooner than others but finally England is ready to allow them again.
 Just one week to go and I’m wondering what the response will be.